Raiden1411/zabi/README.md

 try testing.expectEqualStrings("65c9c0c100000000000000000000000000000000000000000000000000000000000000010000000000000000000000000000000000000000000000000000000000000040000000000000000000000000000000000000000000000000000000000000000866697a7a62757a7a000000000000000000000000000000000000000000000000", encoded);
 ```

 You can use the encoder in two ways.
 If the struct is either comptime know or not.
 The example above show you how you can use it if the signature is not comptime know.
-However you can use the comptime methods defined if the you the struct in advance and you will gain access to type safe parameters.
+However you can use the comptime methods if you know the struct format in advance.
+By using those methods you will gain access to type safe parameters.

 ### Decoding